 Speakers: Environmental Protection Agency

 This session will explore some of the opportunities for health sector emissions reduction made possible by the Inflation Reduction Act within the Environmental Protection Agency.
 Specifically, this session will explore programs including the Greenhouse Gas Reduction Fund and Climate Pollution Reduction Grants Program.
-You can register for the webinar or join on the day-of here.
+You can watch the recording here.

 Speakers: Administration for Children and Families, Health Resources and Services Administration, National Association of Community Health Centers, Nasson Health Care, Kedren Health

 Addressing social drivers of health (SDOH) in clinical settings includes opportunities to protect vulnerable patients from health harms related to climate change.
 In this session, we will review examples of federal programs that can be incorporated in SDOH screening and referral that provide protection from climate-sensitive hazards, as well as resources for patient and provider climate & health education.
 In addition to healthcare settings, this synthesis of programs and resources can be used by human services providers to inform their understanding about protecting clients from climate-related health risks.
 We will discuss front-line accounts of how SDOH screening and care coordination in community health centers relate to protection of patients most at risk from health impacts of climate change, and explore how making these connections more consistently can improve health and health equity.
-You can register for the webinar or join on the day-of here.
+You can watch the recording here.

 Speakers: Department of Treasury

 This session will explore some of the opportunities for health sector emissions reduction made possible through the Inflation Reduction Act’s energy generation incentives, Energy Efficient Commercial Buildings Deduction, Credit for Qualified Commercial Clean Vehicles, and Alternative Fuel Vehicle Refueling Property Credit.
 Importantly, tax-exempt organizations can still benefit from many of these opportunities through direct payment.
-You can register for the webinar or join on the day-of here.
+You can watch the recording here

 2022 Webinars (which can be viewed as videos) include: